clapters/HappyHttpMod/CONTRIBUTING.md

 **Coding Standards**
 Follow the Coding Standards to ensure code consistency and quality.
 Key points include:

-Use 4 spaces for indentation.
+# Use 4 spaces for indentation.
-Use descriptive naming conventions.
+# Use descriptive naming conventions.
-Document code with Javadoc.
+# Document code with Javadoc.
-Pull Request Process
+# Pull Request Process
-Ensure your pull request adheres to the following guidelines:
+# Ensure your pull request adheres to the following guidelines:

 It includes a clear description of the changes and the problem it solves.
 It adheres to the coding standards.
 It includes tests for the new functionality or bug fix.
 It does not include unnecessary commits or changes.

-Submit your pull request:
+**Submit your pull request**:

 Title: Use a clear and descriptive title.
 Description: Provide a detailed description of your changes, including links to related issues.